mikewest/internetdrafts/first-party-cookies/draft.md

 "Safe" HTTP methods include `GET`, `HEAD`, `OPTIONS`, and `TRACE`, as defined in Section 4.2.1 of {{RFC7231}}.

+The term "public suffix" is defined in a note in Section 5.3 of {{RFC6265}} as "a domain that is controlled by a public registry".
+For example, `example.com`'s public suffix is `com`.
+User agents SHOULD use an up-to-date public suffix list, such as the one maintained by Mozilla at {{PSL}}.

+An origin's "registerable domain" is the origin's host's public suffix plus the label to its left.
+That is, `https://www.example.com`'s registerable domain is `example.com`.
+This concept is defined more rigorously in {{PSL}}.

 ## First-party and Third-party Requests  {#first-and-third-party}

 ### Document-based requests